manga109/panel-order-estimator/README.md

 1. If the current set of panels is separable into two parts with a horizonal line (the pivot),
     - Separate the set, and for each set, start from Step 1
 2. Otherwise, if the current set of panels is separable into two parts with a vertical line (the pivot),
-    - Separate the set, and for each set, start from Step 1
+    - Separate the set, and for each set, start from Step 1 (not 2)
 3. Otherwise, mark the set as inseparable

 Tree interpretation phase: